 Childhood cancer doesn’t stop during a pandemic.
 Many of the “new normal” actions that everyone should use to reduce the risk from COVID-19 — face masks, social distancing — are the realities for cancer patients and their families every day.

 While cancer diagnoses don’t stop, neither does the fight!
-September is Childhood Cancer Awareness Month.
-Although this year looks different, it’s still the time of the year when Norton Children’s Cancer Institute, affiliated with UofL School of Medicine, shines a light on our star patients, families, employees and providers.
+September is Childhood Cancer Awareness Month when Norton Children’s Cancer Institute, affiliated with UofL School of Medicine, shines a light on our star patients, families, employees and providers.

 Norton Children’s Cancer Institute is the premier pediatric cancer care institute in Kentucky.
 More than 200 children receive care from one of our locations each year, and we see patients from almost every county in Kentucky, as well as Southern Indiana.

 Dollars raised through Go Gold for Norton Children's Cancer Institute will support children who are receiving treatment for pediatric cancer or blood disorders at Norton Children’s Hospital and the outpatient clinic at the Novak Center for Children's Health.